stonepros/stone/doc/releases/hammer.rst

   (which appears in state names) as part of the XML token (it is not legal).

-* Previously, the formatted output of 'ceph pg stat -f ...' was a full pg dump that included all metadata about all PGs in the system.
-It is now a concise summary of high-level PG stats, just like the unformatted 'ceph pg stat' command.
+* Previously, the formatted output of 'stone pg stat -f ...' was a full pg dump that included all metadata about all PGs in the system.
+It is now a concise summary of high-level PG stats, just like the unformatted 'stone pg stat' command.

 * All JSON dumps of floating point values were incorrecting surrounding the value with quotes.
 These quotes have been removed.
 Any consumer of structured